SABBAHS/beautiful-interiors/README.md

 <td><td><img src=assets/images/projects-page.jpg width=100% height=auto alt="Projects Page"></td>
 <ul>
 <li>The projects page features a gallery of nine photographs of various interior design styles from bedroom to home office designs.</li>
-<li>On larger screens their is a hover feature, where the background blurs and a text detailing the imagery appears, on smaller screens users are able to click on the images to see this effect.</li>
+<li>On larger screens their is a hover feature, where the background blurs and a text detailing the imagery appears.</li>
 <li>Using flexbox, the images were able to appear to be more inline and centered, also sizing down evenly as the size of the screen reduces.</li>
 </ul>
 </tr>